DonnaYoung.org rss feed Members DY Newsletter

 Do we have to complete an entire lesson in one sitting?

 No, a lesson can be spread over several days.
-I would want your students to benefit from learning that there is a thought process behind composing a drawing.
-Additionally, there are parts to the lesson that each could take one class: · the preliminary sketches; · drawing the full sized picture; · adding details.
-Of course if the student wants to draw the same subject with a different background, that is another lesson for another week.
+I want your students to benefit from learning the thought process involved in composing a drawing.
+Additionally, parts to the lesson could take one class: 1. the preliminary sketches; 2. drawing the full sized picture; 3. adding details.
+If the student wants to draw the same subject with a different background, that could be another lesson for another week (and of course the student is always free to draw anything in his or her spare time.)

 Donna